 Staff-Volunteer Records Intent Applicable Indicator Required for Compliance 13.
-Training, ▲ Ongoing To all service agencies.
-This could include: the A letter and/or Each service agency shall have policies and procedures for staff members and volunteers that address the regular ongoing training for staff members and volunteers regarding support for persons with developmental disabilities and service agency policies and procedures as may be appropriate or required.
+Training, ▲ Congoing Each service agency shall have policies and procedures for staff members and volunteers that address the regular ongoing training for staff members and volunteers regarding support for persons with developmental disabilities and service agency policies and procedures as may be appropriate or required.
 (O.Reg.299/10, 13(1)(2)) To all service agencies.
-This could include: the prevention and use of physical restraint, abuse training, first aid, CPR, etc. Evidence may include: • Meeting Minutes • Electronic training • Training certificates • Performance appraisals • Acknowledgement forms or training attendance logs A letter and/or documentation confirming completion of corrective action.
-(O.Reg.299/10, 13(1)(2))
+This could include: the prevention and use of physical restraint, abuse training, first aid, CPR, etc. Evidence may include: Meeting Minutes Electronic training Training certificates Performance appraisals Acknowledgement forms or training attendance logs A letter and/or documentation confirming completion of corrective action.

 Staff-Volunteer Records Intent Applicable Indicator Required for Compliance 14.
 References, Staff A service agency shall arrange for a personal reference check and require a police records check for all new staff members.
 (O.Reg.299/10, 13(2)) Under previous DSA legislation there was a requirement that agencies complete a criminal reference check for all staff before hiring them.
 The Ministry may still want to talk to the agency about why there has been no police record check for an agency staff member as a general concern, but as stated, the police records check requirement applies only to new staff members under the QAM regulation.
 The interim Policy Directive from CPIC addresses the role of third party companies' example: who may have been conducting criminal reference checks on behalf of MCYS and MCSS licensed and/or funded agencies.
 The Directive indicates that until third party companies enter into approved agreements with OPP detachments or local police departments, police services are not permitted to provide them with criminal record information.
-At this time, no third party company has an approved agreement in To all service agencies.
+At this time, no third party company has an approved agreement in place.
+MCYS and MCSS have been advised that criminal reference checks and vulnerable sector screens can only be obtained through the OPP or local police detachment.
+To all service agencies.
 Review new staff/volunteer records for: Personal Reference and Criminal records check or written confirmation arrangements have been made for both.
 Police Records Check (must include Vulnerable Sector Screen) It is not a requirement for ministry staff to physically see the Criminal Reference Check (CRC).
 However, there needs to be evidence of a CRC (example: a sealed envelope describing its contents, date received and signature) and that the CRC included a vulnerable sector screen (typically outlined in the agency's policies and procedures).
 The 1995 policy may not have been so explicit as to require a VSS for staff hired prior to 2011.
 Note: Do not open sealed envelopes.
 A letter and/or documentation confirming completion of corrective action.